ggonnella/textformats/manuals/C_API.md

 ### Running tests

-It is possible to run a test suite for a specification using the function `void tf_test_specification(Specification *spec, char *testfile)`.
+It is possible to run a test suite for a specification using the function `void tf_run_specification_testfile(Specification *spec, char *testfile)`.
+Alternatively, it is possible to provide the testdata as a string in JSON or YAML format, using
+`void tf_run_specification_tests(Specification *spec, char *testdata)`.

 In case the test is unsuccessful, the `tf_haderr` flag is set.

 ## Datatype definitions